Sakyawira/Steering-Behaviours/README.md

 This project is done in C++ and OpenGL.

-IMPORTANT: Please build the game in x86.
+## IMPORTANT: Please build the project in x86.
 Some of the libraries in this project won't work in x64.

 ## Seek